gtamang001/devops-poc/mds/ansible.md

 It target the local computer and also all the computers attached to that computers via network.
 Execute list of tasks on various machines
  - Low Cost Fleet Management
- - Get Started Guide
+ - Getting Started Guide
 ## Parts of Ansible
- - Workd with hosts and Variables
+ - Works with hosts and Variables
  - Provided Code to accomplish work
  - Playbook: Collections of tasks
  - Control Tasks and Play Behavior